aws-neuron/aws-neuron-sdk/neuron-guide/neuron-runtime/nrt-configurable-parameters.rst

 Neuron Runtime Configuration
 ============================

-Runtime is responsible of executing ML models on Neuron devices and it determines which NeuronCore will execute which model and how to execute it.
+Neuron Runtime is responsible for executing ML models on Neuron Devices.
+Neuron Runtime determines which NeuronCore will execute which model and how to execute it.
-User application should configure the Runtime to change the default behavior, Runtime can be configured through environmental variables, in most cases Neuron framework extensions will take care of the proper configuration in other cases the user may need to explicitly configure the runtime to achieve the desired behavior.
+Configuration of the Neuron Runtime is controlled through the use of environmental variables at the process level.
+By default, Neuron framework extensions will take care of Neuron Runtime configuration on the user's behalf.
+Explicit configurations are also possible when attempting to achieve a desired behavior.

-This guide provides an overview of the different environment variables available to configure Neuron runtime behavior.
+This guide provides an overview of the different environment variables available to configure Neuron Runtime behavior.

 .. list-table:: Environment Variables
    :widths: 25 60 20 50 20